boxblinkracer/boxblinkracer.github.io/_posts/2023-05-26-shopware-scd-23.markdown

 </div>

-The day commenced with Stefan Hamann, the CEO of Shopware, taking us on a journey through the history of Shopware using an old overhead projector.
+The day commenced with Rico Neitzel, interviewing Stefan Hamann, the CEO of Shopware.
+The talk led us on a journey through the history of Shopware using an old overhead projector.
 It evoked a pure sense of nostalgia and highlighted the company's journey from its humble beginnings to the proud establishment it is today.

 <div class="gallery-box">
     <div class="gallery">